cfeenstra67/sqlite-server/README.md

 That said, to test out this project either clone the repo and run the setup script or simply install using `pip3 install git+https://github.com/cfeenstra67/sqlite-server.git` (written in Python 3).

 To run the database server, run the following command: `python3 -m sqlite_server.server [DB_PATH] [-p PORT] [-v]`.
 It's recommended that you use the `-v` argument to see what's going on.
-The default port is 6767.
+The default port is 6767, and the default db path is `~/server.db`

 When the server is running, you can connect to the server as follows:
 ```